AnythingResearch.com Industry Market Research

 According to Porter, the five forces model should be used at the industry level; it is not designed to be used at the industry group or industry sector level.
 An industry is defined at a lower, more basic level: a market in which similar or closely related products and/or services are sold to buyers.
 Firms that compete in a single industry should develop, at a minimum, one five forces analysis for its industry.
 Porter makes clear that for diversified companies, the first fundamental issue in corporate strategy is the selection of industries (lines of business) in which the company should compete; and each line of business should develop its own, industry-specific, five forces analysis.

-Strategic Planning Porter's Five Forces
+Strategic Planning $info[Subject]

 Other Strategic Planning Frameworks